bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 The <a href="https://careerkarma.com/blog/sql-where/" class="markup--anchor markup--p-anchor">WHERE</a> statement allows you to select a record based on a condition.

-For instance, you could select all of the names in an Employees table that start with the letter "B".
+For instance, you could select all of the names in an Employees table that start with the letter “B”.
 You could select all the people in an Employees table who have worked for a business for at least four years.

 ### Ordering Data